rushang01/restaurant_recommender/README.md

 ## Usage
 Step-by-step instructions to run the project and reproduce the findings:

 Before running the notebooks, download the datasets from the provided links in the [Datasets](#datasets) section and place them into a folder named `data` within the project directory.
+Merged data csv has already been provided in the Data folder, so you can skip to notebooks 2 and 3 if you do not want to do those steps.
 ```bash
 # Run the data extraction notebook
 1_data_extraction.ipynb